davidsbatista/davidsbatista.net/_posts/2018-01-23-StanfordNER.md

 {% endhighlight %}

+It doesn't seem so bad, but let's see if we can do better.

 #### __Experiment 2__

 Next, on a second experiment I switched on a few more features.
-The idea is then to run again the training and testing for the same folds and see how the performance varies, and doing this with different sets of switched on or off.
+The idea is then to run again the training and testing for the same folds and see how the performance varies, and doing this with different sets of features, switched on or off.

 I added the following two features to the baseline features: